 Lead by Prof. Willy Verstraete (Chair, Ghent University, Belgium) and Prof. Peter Cornel (Co-Chair, Technische Universität Darmstadt, Germany), the cluster has considered several sub-areas to work on:

-- Research and technological innovations: Leads: Aijie Wang, Jeremy S. Guest and Alison Lewis
+- Research and technological innovations: Leads: Lars Angenent and Aijie Wang

-- Development of the market (demand) side: Leads: Olaf Van der Kolk, Ludwig Hermann and Jeff Guild
+- Development of the market (demand) side: Leads: Olaf Van der Kolk and Ludwig Hermann

 - Networking activities and dissemination: Leads: Korneel Rabaey and Hong Li

 - Best practices, jointly working together with KWR.